 Choose an approach appropriate for your chamber (see below examples) and follow up with a phone call from a membership representative.
 Regardless of approach, best practice is direct outreach to members to see where they are at and to assess their needs.
 Some chambers have been able to add new members as a result of their outreach efforts and highlighting the value they are offering to their members and business communities.

-Huntsville/Madison County Chamber (AL) is calling all members and adjusting renewal options on a case-by-case approach.
-The chamber only sends invoices if the business is able to pay.
-Their campaign is internally called Operation Care with the following guidelines:
+Huntsville/Madison County Chamber (AL) called all members and adjusted renewal options on a case-by-case approach during the pandemic shut-down.
+The chamber only sent invoices if the business was able to pay.
+Their campaign was internally called Operation Care with the following guidelines:

-RENEW: If the member can still support the Chamber due to little to no impact from COVID-19
+RENEW: If the member was able to support the Chamber due to little to no impact from COVID-19

-RESET: If the member has been impacted, we can offer a reset to July 2020 - many members extremely appreciative
+RESET: If the member was impacted, they offered a dues reset in July 2020

 DROP: Normal drop reasons, no longer in business, moved, financial constraints, per choice

 With this approach, 52 memberships up for renewal in March 2020 broke-down as:

 Grand Rapids Chamber (MI) emailed renewal invoices with a letter outlining what the Chamber did to support businesses in response to COVID-19.
 The letter extended flexibility to create an optimal solution for the member to maintain their membership, but options were not detailed.
 A membership representative followed up with a phone call to determine if a flexible plan is needed.
 If needed, the Chamber offered: